brightcove/bc-ssdlc/Coding Practice/Cryptographic-Guidelines.md

 # Cryptographic Guidelines [Coding Practice]

-<font size="-1">*Brandon Caldwell Jan 2019*</font>

 ## Overview

 This document provides guidelines for how utilize encryption to protect data in transit and at rest.
-Cryptographic requirements at [COMPANY_NAME] are heavily influenced by NIST's Cryptographic Standards and Guidelines (CSRC) documentation.
+Cryptographic requirements at Brightcove are heavily influenced by NIST's Cryptographic Standards and Guidelines (CSRC) documentation.

 - [Store the Cryptographic Hash of a Password](#store-the-cryptographic-hash-of-a-password)
 - [Encrypt Sensitive Data At Rest](#encrypt-sensitive-data-at-rest)